A Guide to the Skills Needed to be a Good Receptionist – 5 Useful Tips

 Before I qualified as a solicitor as a mature student, I worked variously as a secretary, a receptionist and a news typist.
 Having seen the situation from both sides, so to speak, I have therefore had plenty of opportunity to gather ideas about what makes a good receptionist, and I used this knowledge to set out a job description for one of our new receptionists when I was the boss.

-I recently came across a typed-out version of our receptionist's duties in one of my old office files, and have used it as a basis for the tips that follow.
+I recently came across a typed-out version of our receptionist's duties in one of my old office files, and have used it as a basis for the advice that follows.

-These Tips Are Based on the Job Description Which I Gave to Our Own Receptionist
+The Subject of the 5 Tips Below Are Based on the Job Description Which I Gave to Our Own Receptionist

-Here Are Five Steps to Becoming the Ideal Receptionist:
+Here Are The 5 Steps to Becoming the Ideal Receptionist:

 1. Make Clients Feel Welcome: